RuneEerdekens/stewd/README.md

 # stewd
-this is the README document of stewd (name subject to change)
+this is the README document of stewd (DEFO changing the name)
 ## game information
 ### - general outline
 test